wowrahul/RJCore/README.md

 # RJCore

-A reusable framework to share common iOS code
+A description of this package.